leoxiong-zzz/chromepass/README.md

 - offer to generate passwords
 - write script to install host app

+### Notes

+- on the email page for Google's login, there is a hidden password input, presumably to still allow autofill to recognize it as a login form, chromepass currently fails because it has more than 1 input type text/email, need smarter form detection

 ### Bugs and feature requests

 If there are any bugs or feature requests, feel free to submit a pull request or contact me at [hello@leoxiong.com](mailto:hello@leoxiong.com).